m-deb-16/visual-product-matcher/README.md

 ## Approach

-This visual product matcher uses a pre-trained ResNet50 model to extract image features and FAISS for efficient similarity search.
-Images are converted to feature vectors, stored in an index, and searched using cosine similarity.
+This visual product matcher uses a pre-trained Vision Transformer (ViT) model to extract 768-dimensional image features and Supabase PostgreSQL with the pgvector extension and HNSW indexing for efficient similarity search.
+Images are converted to feature vectors, stored in the database along with their URLs, and searched using cosine similarity.
+The application uses the Supabase Python client for database operations with direct PostgreSQL connections for vector operations.
 The Streamlit interface allows users to upload images and find visually similar products from the database.
-Key challenges included handling image paths across platforms and optimizing for cloud deployment, solved by normalizing file paths and properly loading images before display.
+Key improvements include migrating from a local file system to Supabase for better scalability, deployment compatibility, and remote access.